-Yes, you have to live somewhere, and nobody can live in an index fund.
-But if you buy a house, live in it, and think it’s the best investment you’re delusional.
+Yes, you have to live somewhere.
+And nobody can live in a stock.
+But if you buy a house, live in it, and think it’s the best investment then you’re delusional.
 Now, I’m not against homeownership (I own a condo), but I am against anyone making the biggest financial decision in their life without first running the numbers.

-You can start the process with this calculator.
+And you can start that process with this calculator.

-While this tool does a good job of factoring in the total cost of ownership — insurance, maintenance, taxes — keep in mind it doesn’t factor in soft costs, like the time you’ll spend researching problems with your appliances, fixing things that break, taking trips to the home improvement store, mowing the lawn, shoveling snow, and on and on.
+While this tool does a good job of factoring in the total cost of ownership like insurance, maintenance, and taxes, keep in mind it doesn’t factor in soft costs.
+Stuff like the time you’ll spend researching problems with your appliances, fixing things that break, taking trips to the home improvement store, mowing the lawn, shoveling snow, and on and on.

 Key takeaway: Run the numbers before buying a house.